Private Information Retrieval Over Gaussian MAC: Introduction

 In both the classical PIR problem, as well as the extensions mentioned above, it is assumed that the servers answer the user through noiseless orthogonal channels (bit-pipes), which means that the user receives $N$ separate responses, from which it needs to decode the desired message.
 However, in many practical scenarios, the communication channel endures some kind of noise.
 For example, random packets are being dropped due to congestion or may be corrupted in some way (e.g., wireless channels).
 In \cite{banawan2019noisy}, the PIR problem with noisy orthogonal links was investigated.
-Therein, the user observes a noisy version of the servers' responses. \cite{banawan2019noisy} provided an upper and a lower bound on the retrieval rate and showed that the channel coding and the retrieval scheme are almost separable.
+Therein, the user observes a noisy version of the servers' responses, which may endure asymmetric traffic constrains. \cite{banawan2019noisy} provided upper and lower bounds on the retrieval rate and showed that the channel coding and the retrieval scheme are almost separable, in the sense that both must agree in advanced on the capacities of the channels, yet given these capacities, the schemes can be designed separatly.
 In addition, they considered a variant of the PIR problem for which the responses of the servers are mixed before reaching the user.
-Such a variant may be represented by the Multiple Access Channel (MAC)\footnote{An example of such a scenario may be when a user is trying to retrieve privately a file from several wireless base-stations.}.
+Such a variant may represent a Multiple Access Channel (MAC)\footnote{An example of such a scenario may be when a user is trying to retrieve privately a file from several wireless base-stations.}.

-In the MAC-PIR problem considered in \cite{banawan2019noisy}, a binary additive MAC and logical conjunction/disjunction MAC were considered.
-In this case, as opposed to noisy PIR with noisy orthogonal links \cite{banawan2019noisy}, the channel coding and the retrieval scheme should be designed together.
+In the MAC-PIR problem considered in \cite{banawan2019noisy}, a binary additive MAC and logical conjunction/disjunction MAC were investigated.
+In this case, as opposed to noisy PIR with noisy orthogonal links \cite{banawan2019noisy}, the channel coding and the retrieval schemes should be designed together.
 Specifically, the authors provided schemes that can achieve the full channel capacity while still being private.
 This is done by using the linearity of the MAC and the ability to compute a function of the transmitted servers' responses.
 The capacity for the binary additive MAC model and the limits, in general, for computations over MAC were given in \cite{nazer2007computation}.
 Thus, \cite{banawan2019noisy} further enlightens us regrading the channel's computational capabilities, now working in favour of privacy in the PIR problem.